This Mexican quinoa is super flavorful, filling, and healthy! Hearty enough for a meal in itself or a fabulous side dish!

 - Cover and let cook for 20-25 minutes, until the liquid is fully absorbed.
 Remove from heat, stir in cilantro, avocado, spinach and lime juice.
 Season to taste.
 Top with cashew sour cream and oven-crisped tortilla strips.

-- For Cashew Sour Cream: Combine ingredients in a blender and blend till very smooth.
+- To make the cashew cream, combine ingredients in a blender and blend till very smooth.
 Keep in air tight container in the fridge for up to 1 week.